ALMA-DEV914/Generates-Readme-File/GenerateReadMes\ReadMe.md

     This project is licensed under the [![GNU License](https://img.shields.io/badge/license-GNU-blue.svg)](#license) .

     ## Description:
-    An application that helps you build Readme faster
+    It helps you to generate a professional REAdme file

     ## Table of contents